eddiemoore/generator-smarttv/README.md

 - Create icons
 - Include more js files for Samsung SmartTV
 - Include sample code for basic app
+- Get `grunt serve` to load app in VirtualBox

 ## License